-Friend, firmly set your mind daily on the Lord’s unfailing, unconditional, unending, and unceasing love, kindness and goodness towards you.
-You will surely experience and enjoy supernatural peace, joy and victory everyday of this New Year in spite of any storm, challenge or battle you may face this Year (Isa.
+Beloved, firmly set your mind daily this New Year on the Lord’s unfailing, unconditional, unending and unceasing love, kindness and goodness towards you.
+You will surely experience and enjoy supernatural peace, joy and victory everyday of this New Year despite any storm, challenge or battle you may face this Year (Isa.
 26:3, Rom.
 8:6).

-The Wisdom of God, the Lord Jesus, is instructing you today to set your priorities right this New Year, seeking God first and above everyone and everything else.
+The Wisdom of God (the Lord Jesus) is instructing you today to set your priorities right this New Year – seeking God first above everyone and everything else.

 34 Blessed is the man who listens to me, watching daily at my gates, waiting at the posts of my doors.